-3. Graduate students have the right to receive objective evaluations of progress based on criteria that Graduate students have the right to receive objective evaluations or progress based on criteria that are understood by the Graduate Adviser and the student.
-Evaluations shall be factual, spocific, and shared with the student within a reasonable period of time.11 Annual progress reports and reports of split decisions on oral examinations should be in writing.
-Graduate students should be given a fair opportunity to correct or remedy deficiencies in their academic performance, and the reasons for unsatisfactory performance on programmatic examinations shall be stated clearly to the student in a written evaluation.11 Any intent to disqualify a student from a graduate program for academic reasons must be preceded by specific, written performance in direction a graduate program for academic reasons.11 presented with the opportunity to evaluate their professors, graduate students have the right to do so ut fear of retribution and with the assurance of confidentiality.
+3. Graduate students have the right to receive objective evaluations of progress based on criteria that Graduate students have the right to receive objective evaluations of progress based on criteria that are understood by the Graduate Adviser and the student.
+Evaluations shall be factual, specific, and shared with the student within a reasonable period of time."
+Annual progress reports and reports of split decisions on oral examinations should be in writing.
+Graduate students should be given a fair opportunity to correct or remedy deficiencies in their academic performance, and the reasons for unsatisfactory performance on programmatic examinations shall be stated clearly to the student in a written evaluation.
+Any intent to disquality a student from a graduate program for academic reasons must be preceded by specific, written performance information, well in advance of actual disqualification.
+Only the Dean of Graduate Studies can disqualify a student from a graduate program for academic reasons.

+presented with the opportunity to evaluate their professors, graduate students have the right to do so at fear of retribution and with the assurance of confidentiality.

 - Graduate students have the right to accurate information in selecting a major professor and in recommending other members of their committees.
 Graduate students have the right to change their major professors if necessary.
-If a graduate students major professor departs from the institution once the student's work is under way, the program shall strive to provide the student with alternative supervision, external to the institution if necessary.
-If a degree program is to be discontinued, provisions shall be made for students already in the program to complete their course of study.
-4 - Graduate students have the right to expect reasonable training opportunities, and have the right to refuse to perform tasks if those tasks are not closely related to their academic or professional development.
-The student's lesser status, authority and/or experience should not be exploited to the personal advantage of a faculty member.4 5.
+If a graduate students major professor departs from the institution once the students work is under way, the program shall strive to provide the student with alternative supervision, external to be institution if necessary.
+If a degree program is to be discontinued, provisions shall be made for students already in the program to complete their course of study. - Graduate students have the right to expect reasonable training opportunities, and have the right to refuse to perform tasks if those tasks are not closely related to their academic or professional development.
+The student's lesser status, authority and/or experience should not be exploited to the personal advantage of a faculty member.